canonical/dqlite/doc/cross-platform-porting-plan.md

   uses `uv_fs_write`/`uv_fs_close`, while an optional Linux-only KAIO backend can be selected for optimized Linux builds.
-- The custom SQLite VFS has two explicit shared-memory providers: the Linux remap provider and the heap-backed portable provider used by Windows and Android builds.
+- The custom SQLite VFS has two explicit shared-memory providers: the Linux remap provider and the heap-backed portable provider used by Windows, macOS, and Android builds.
 - The server lifecycle now uses `uv_thread_t`, `uv_sem_t`, `uv_mutex_t`, and
   `uv_cond_t`.
 Persistent-state helpers still use POSIX file APIs on Unix, but Windows has corresponding path/open/read/rename/lock wrappers.